grange85/ahfow-database/_releases/luna-the-days-of-our-nights.md

        - title: The Rustler
          notes:
          author: "Lyrics by Dean Wareham, music by Luna"
-       - title: U.S. Out of My Pants
+       - title: US Out of My Pants
          notes:
          author: "Lyrics by Dean Wareham, music by Luna"
        - title: The Slow Song